polterguy/phosphorusfive/plugins/p5.data/README.md

 ```

 You can (of course) use any expressions in p5.data as you can legally use in any other parts of P5, as long as you do not select further upwards than at least "two
-children from root".
-Meaning, starting out your expressions with for instance `:x:/*/*/... plus other iterators ...`.
+children nodes from root".
+Meaning, starting your expressions with for instance `:x:/*/*/... plus other iterators ...`.

 You can also select items from your database according to their IDs.
 However, since the automatically generated IDs are Guids, you need to type them as such,
 in your value iterators.
 Below is an example for you.